You can find me on all of the following networks:

 This includes minimalism, vegetarianism, urban design, anti-consumerism, etc.

-Lived in Vancouver, Kyoto, Kingston, Nagoya, and Kelowna.
-Travelled throughout Asia, from Far East to Far West.
+Lived in Vancouver, Kyoto, Kingston (Ontario), Nagoya, and Kelowna.
+Traveled throughout Asia, from Far East to Far West.

 Schooled at UBC, Rits, RMC, and a little at INSEAD.
 You can read some of my academic work on Scribd or Academia.edu.
 I have a couple of published works including a couple of chapters in a book on military theory.